blakekotter/portfolio/README.md

 # Blake Kotter's Portfolio

 Welcome to my portfolio!
-This repository showcases a collection of projects that I have worked on, demonstrating my skills in web development, back-end development.
-Each project highlights different aspects of my expertise, including front-end design, back-end logic, and the use of modern development frameworks.
+This repository showcases a collection of projects that I have worked on, demonstrating my skills in frontend web development and back-end development.
+Each project highlights different aspects of work, including front-end design, back-end logic, and the use of modern development frameworks.

 ## Portfolio Overview